After you die, and before your funeral, you may want to give family and friends the option to visit your body to pay their last respects.

 3 mins

-Visiting your body can be a valuable part of the grieving process.
-As loved ones literally face death and have to come to terms with its finality.
+Visiting your body can be a valuable part of the grieving process as loved ones literally face death and have to come to terms with its finality.
 It also affords visitors some private space to say their goodbyes, away from the shared, public gaze of a funeral.

 Naturally, it can be very upsetting to look upon the face of a loved one after death – and that is as it should be.
 Grief is love.
 Some people prefer to pass up the option to view, and that's okay too.
 But the people you care most about may appreciate having the choice.